New York Geology: Explore a Billion Years of Earth's History

 “Plate tectonic configuration during Late Pre-cambrian through Early Paleozoic time for New York City,” USGS [Public Domain]

 Imagine a skyline of sky-scraping mountain peaks!
-New York City marks the site where continents collided, fused, and rifted apart over a period of a billion years.
+New York City’s bedrock tells the story of continents colliding, fusing, and rifting apart over a period of a billion years.

 The supercontinent Pangaea in Late Paleozoic time (about 300 mya), USGS [Public Domain]